Lupus

 About Lupus

-Lupus is a complex autoimmune disease, with a variety of symptoms including swollen joints, skin rashes, kidney inflammation, fatigue, fever, and pain.
+Lupus is a chronic autoimmune disease in which the immune system attacks healthy tissues in the body.
+Lupus can present with a variety of symptoms including swollen joints, skin rashes, kidney inflammation, fatigue, fever, and pain.
 Lupus is best diagnosed and managed by a specialist.

 Our Locations